-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US national poison hotline at 1-800-222-1222.
-Canadian residents should call their local poison control center directly.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
+Canada residents can call a provincial poison control center.
 Symptoms of an overdose may include weakness on one side of the body, slurred speech, vision problems, confusion.

 NOTES: Do not share this medication with others.
 It is against the law.Laboratory and/or medical tests (e.g., PSA, cholesterol, hematocrit, hemoglobin, testosterone blood levels, liver function tests, prostate exams) should be performed to monitor your progress or check for side effects.
 Consult your doctor for more details.This medication has been prescribed for your current condition only.
 Do not use it later for another problem unless told to do so by your doctor.
 A different medication may be necessary in those cases.Inform all your doctors that you are using or have used this medication.